The other day I was listing out all the financial tools that I personally use for money management in my notebook, and the list got kinda long.

 - FAQ: How to Invest in Cryptocurrencies in Malaysia (Aside from Bitcoin)

 - A 2-Year Review on My Bitcoin Investment

 P2P Financing: Funding Societies.
 Easily my favourite investment now.
-12.75% ROI, baby. (edit: if you’re interested to explore this option, use my referral link.
-Click the article below to find it.
+12.75% ROI, baby. (if you’re interested to explore this option, use my referral link.
 You get RM50 instead of the standard RM30 through my link)

 Unit trust: EPF/KWSP.
 I have a small amount, earned back when I was employed.
 Fundsupermart – For my PRS (Private Retirement Scheme)